Industry: Food & Beverage

 - Meet both food grade guidelines and customer-specific requirements

 - Design an attractive mezzanine true to customer brand

-Looking to reconfigure and expand its beverage filling and packaging operations, a world leader in the beverage industry leveraged the innovation of Cubic Designs and systems integrator, PET Terra Systems, Atlanta, to create efficient operational space that also suitably represented the customer’s brand.
+Looking to reconfigure and expand its beverage filling and packaging operations, a world leader in the beverage industry leveraged the innovation of Cubic Designs and systems integrator PET Terra Systems in Atlanta to create efficient operational space that also suitably represented the customer’s brand.